GuideNepalMutual FundInvestingNAVSEBONFactsheet

 Parjanya ShakyaJestha 2083 BS16 min read

 A reader asked recently how to "actually read" the monthly PDFs that Nepali capital firms publish for their mutual fund schemes.
-He had been comparing schemes by NAV — the fund with NAV of रू 14.20 must be doing better than the one at रू 11.80, right? — and wanted to know what the rest of the page meant.
+He had been ranking schemes by NAV.
+The fund at रू 14.20 must be doing better than the one at रू 11.80, right?
+He wanted to know what the rest of the page was for.

-The short answer is that NAV by itself tells you almost nothing.
-A factsheet is useful because of the seven other things on it.
-This post walks through a representative Nepali equity mutual fund factsheet section by section, names the questions each section answers, and points out the places where the Nepali context (closed-end dominance, NEPSE listing, SEBON disclosure rules) changes how you should read the same row of numbers compared with, say, an Indian or US factsheet.
+NAV on its own tells you almost nothing.
+A factsheet earns its keep through the seven other things printed alongside it.
+This post walks through a representative Nepali equity mutual fund factsheet block by block, names the question each block answers, and flags where Nepali context (closed-end dominance, NEPSE listing, SEBON disclosure rules) changes how you should read the same row of numbers compared with, say, an Indian or US factsheet.

 A 30-second tour of the Nepali mutual fund universe

-The fund managers running these schemes are mostly the capital arms of commercial banks: Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, Kumari Capital, Global IME Capital, and a few others.
-Each manages multiple schemes — Siddhartha Capital alone runs Siddhartha Equity Fund (SEF), Siddhartha Investment Growth Scheme-2 (SIGS-2), and SIGS-3, with combined AUM of around NPR 3.5 billion.
+Fund managers here are mostly the capital arms of commercial banks: Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, Kumari Capital, Global IME Capital, and a handful of others.
+Each runs multiple schemes.
+Siddhartha Capital alone runs Siddhartha Equity Fund (SEF), Siddhartha Investment Growth Scheme-2 (SIGS-2), and SIGS-3, with combined AUM of around NPR 3.5 billion.

 The factsheet, section by section

 A typical monthly factsheet from a Nepali capital firm has eight blocks.
-Here is what each one is for and what to look for.
+Here is what each is for and what to check.

 1. Fund overview header